junyi9/VT_tutorial/README.md

 - Activate the new environment (substitute "vt-tools for your own name if you altered it): `conda activate vt-tools`.
 - Change directory to the VT-tools location: `cd [PATH_TO_VT_TOOLS]`.
 - Install Python library dependencies: `pip install -r requirements.txt`.

+## Changelog
+### v1.1
+- Adaptive smoothing method updated to use a matrix-based approach for speed field smoothing.
+- Fixed bug for the adaptive smoothing kernel.

+## Acknowledgements
+- This is a simplified code version from https://github.com/I24-MOTION/VT_tools with the purpose of tutorial for CE 4510/5510 Transportation Engineering at Vanderbilt University.
+- We would also like to thank the GitHub user seungwooham to his suggestions on the matrix operation for speed field smoothing.